awsdocs/amazon-kendra-developer-guide/doc_source/API_ListIndices.md

 For information about the errors that are common to all actions, see [Common Errors](CommonErrors.md)\.

  ** AccessDeniedException **
+You don't have sufficient access to perform this action\.
+Please ensure you have the required permission policies and user accounts and try again\.
 HTTP Status Code: 400

  ** InternalServerException **
+An issue occurred with the internal server used for your Amazon Kendra service\.
+Please wait a few minutes and try again, or contact [ Support](http://aws.amazon.com/aws.amazon.com/contact-us) for help\.
 HTTP Status Code: 500

  ** ThrottlingException **
+The request was denied due to request throttling\.
+Please reduce the number of requests and try again\.
 HTTP Status Code: 400

  ** ValidationException **
+The input fails to satisfy the constraints set by the Amazon Kendra service\.
+Please provide the correct input and try again\.
 HTTP Status Code: 400

 ## See Also<a name="API_ListIndices_SeeAlso"></a>